kappapiana/script/readme.md

 # Anonymize Libreoffice files

 Usage is quite simple.
 It's a bash script.
 Just go to the directory where you want to change personal information to make them anonymized or pseudonymized.
+Obviously it also works with .docx files, provided that they are converted in ODF.
+Perhaps it also works natively, but I don't dare testing them just yet.
+OOXML sucks.

+## Requirements

+- Libreoffice/Openoffice.org or something that uses ODF as working file format:
+- Linux
+- Bash (just because it's what I use)
+- sed and zip/unzip

 Suppose you are the autorh, therefore